 Chicken Feet – Dalkbal (닭발)

 Korea does chicken really well, but this chicken dish probably won’t be seen on the cooking network in the near future.
-Why is Dalkbal Korean food for the brave?
-First off, you are putting a whole chicken foot in your mouth.
-And when you put a chicken foot in your mouth, that’s exactly how it feels like… a chicken foot in your mouth (gross!).
-Once it’s in there, scrape off the little bit of meat that is on the bone with your teeth.
-And even if you can handle the talon scraping, there’s another reason you should be afraid.
+Why is dalkbal a Korean food for the brave?
+Well, dalkbal is a whole chicken foot, bones and all.
+Once it’s in your mouth, scrape off the little bit of meat that is on the bone with your teeth.
+If the talon scraping doesn’t scare you, there’s another reason you should be afraid.
 Dalkbal is known to be one of the spiciest dishes in Korea.
-Maybe its to make up for the lack of actual meat being eaten, or maybe it’s to help numb your mouth to make eating this easier.
-Either way, the combination of a chicken foot in your mouth and mind numbing spiciness requires a certain level of bravery for Korean food connoisseurs.
+The combination of a chicken foot in your mouth and mind numbing spiciness requires a certain level of bravery for even the most experienced Korean food connoisseurs.

 Live Octopus – Sannakji (산낙지)

-Raw octopus is a Korean delicacy that many people try.
-It’s when the octopus or squid is alive that the real adventure seekers come out.
-One variation is to get a live octopus or squid and slice it up.
-Although it’s technically dead, try telling that to the detached, yet still squirming, tentacles attempting to escape your plate.
-Once you put it in your mouth, feel the suction cups grasping onto your teeth and tongue.
-It’s almost like eating a real live octopus!
-Think that’s crazy?
-Try eating an actual live octopus.
-The other variation is to get a baby octopus, no slicing, no killing, alive in all its squirmy ways, and just shove it in your mouth.
+Raw octopus is a Korean delicacy that doesn’t seem too scary.
+It’s kind of like sushi, right?
+How about if it’s still alive?
+One variation of sannakji is to take a live octopus or squid and slice it up.
+Although it’s technically dead, the tentacles are still squirming, making it appear to be alive.
+Once you put it in your mouth, you can feel the suction cups grasping onto your teeth and tongue.
+The other variation of this dish is to take a baby octopus whole, no slicing and killing, and put straight into your mouth.
+Nothing else.
 It’s that simple.
 Eating a live octopus in Korea is probably the pinnacle of Korean food for the brave.

-Another seafood extreme that challenges eaters to go over the edge.
-Even if you consider yourself a sushi veteran, able to take mouthfuls of raw fish with no hesitation, this is no ordinary sushi dish.
-If you ever come across this, you would know instantly.
+This is another seafood that will challenge even the most extreme of eaters.
+If you ever come across Hongeo, you will know instantly.
 The extremely pungent odor, which many liken to the stink of ammonia, makes this one of Korea’s true delicacies.
-Even coming across this dish at restaurants can be difficult; it’s probably not high on too many favorite foods lists.
-In actuality, for the Koreans that have had the courage to try this dish, many vow never to eat it again.
-The smell is that strong!
+The smell is so strong and off putting that you will have a hard time even finding a restaurant that serves this dish.
+Many Koreans that have had the courage to try Hongeo vow never to eat it again, the smell is that strong.
 Hold your nose, shove it in mouth, and pray that you don’t have a gag reflex…. if you’re brave enough to try this Korean delicacy that is!

-Know any other Korean foods that require a bit of courage?
-Share with us in the comment section!
+Do you know any other Korean foods that require a bit of courage?
+Share with us in the comment section.